IDP-Period-6/ProgrammingDEPT/README.md

 #### Installing GitHub Desktop and Making a Local Clone
 1. Download GitHub desktop from [here](https://desktop.github.com/download/ "here").
 2. When launching it, it installs immediately, do not click it more than once if the window takes a bit to pop up.
-3. Click the button `Sign in to GitHub.com` and sign in with the account you gave William.
+3. Click the button `Sign in to GitHub.com` and sign in with the account you gave William or me.
 4. Let the application open `GitHubDesktop`.
 Ignore the page that pops up and just click "`Finish`".
 5. If the repository was successfully shared with you, it should pop up!